 - There shall be at least 1 opportunity for members to cast ballots in person.

-- There shall be a period of early voting to be determined by the Council.
+- There shall be a period of early voting to be determined by the Executive Board.

 - There shall be absentee voting for members who cannot attend in person voting times for extenuating circumstances.

 - Members shall contact the Secretary to request an absentee ballot.
 Voting absentee means that the member waives their right to an anonymous ballot, as the Secretary will hold their ballot for inclusion for the final count.